-Upon the onboarding of a scheme to the eMPF Platform, the administration of the scheme will be performed by the eMPF Platform.
-Participating employers and scheme members of the scheme are immediately required to manage their MPF accounts through the eMPF Platform and submit their MPF administration instructions to the Platform for processing.
+Yes.
+The administration of MPF schemes is now performed by the eMPF Platform.
+Employers and scheme members are required to manage their MPF accounts through the eMPF Platform and submit all MPF administrative instructions to the Platform for processing.

-Upon onboarding of an MPF scheme to the eMPF Platform, all employers and scheme members of the scheme are required to register with the eMPF Platform to obtain an eMPF ID and user credentials for future logins to the eMPF Platform to manage their MPF accounts electronically.
+Yes.
+All employers and scheme members must register with the eMPF Platform to obtain an eMPF ID and user credentials for logging on to the eMPF Platform and managing their MPF accounts electronically.

 The eMPF Platform’s fully automated, digitalized one-stop design, coupled with the “cost recovery” operation principle, sets to reduce the administration cost of MPF.
 The “straight pass-on” requirement of the MPF legislation stipulated that administration fee of MPF schemes charged by the trustees must not exceed the Platform fees they pay to the eMPF Platform Company, so the cost savings will be “passed straight on”, leading to a corresponding reduction by the trustees in their overall fees and charges, which will benefit MPF scheme members directly.